Gwgjnr/tictactoeproject/README.md

 ### Existing Features

 * Random decision on who goes first.
-    At the start of each game, the computer randomly decides who goes first using the random module and then announces it.
+    At the start of each game, the computer randomly decides who goes first using the random module and then calls that player's turn.

 ![random decider image](images/random.PNG)

 * Ability to play against the computer.
+The computer uses the random module to randomly select an empty location on the grid.

 ![computers turn image](images/computerturn.PNG)

 * The grid is drawn and updated during each turn.

-* Askes for user input.

-* Validates user input and raises exceptions if not a blank space on the board.
+The grid is created using print statements and list indexing.
+The layout is set to match the standard number pad on a keyboard to easily select a .

+* Askes for user input and validates the user's selection.
+Input can raise an exception if the user does not enter an integer when selecting a location.
+The function also checks that the number entered is between 1-9 and not filled.

 ![user validation image](images/exceptions.PNG)